The Best $1500 High-End Mini-ITX Gaming PC Build – March 2023

 CPU Cooler –

-$70 The Guru’s TipMount the radiator and fan to the rear of the chassis.
-There's plenty of space, as this case is perfectly designed for 120mm liquid cooling!
+$35 The Guru’s TipMount the radiator and fan to the rear of the chassis.
+There's plenty of space, as the case we recommend is perfectly designed for 120mm liquid cooling!

 -